RandyGaul/cute_framework/README.md

 * [Cute Headers](https://github.com/RandyGaul/cute_headers), used to implement all kinds of things.
 These headers were implemented by the author of the Cute Framework, and are used to implement the majority of the features in the Cute Framework.
 These headers are built by embedding the source directly, via single-file header format.
 * [sokol_gfx.h](https://github.com/floooh/sokol), used to implement all rendering and abstract away low level platform-specific hardware acceleration APIs.

-### Why use External Dependencies at all?
+#### Why use External Dependencies at all?

 Some people really dislike external dependencies (requiring a shared library to be present when shipping your game).
+It can be annoying to have to try and remember to ship shared libraries along with the game's executable.
 There's a lot to talk about here, but to keep things short Cute uses dynamic libraries here to simplify the build process.
 Since SDL2 and Sodium are written in C their ABIs are stable, so on Windows Cute can be downloaded with prebuilt binaries and hooked up without much effort.
 Supporting static linking would complicate the build process significantly without providing much of a benefit.